nawka12/CogNotez/README.md

    - Select text and describe desired changes
    - AI transforms the text accordingly

+4. **Generate Content with AI**: `Ctrl+Shift+G` or Right-click → "Generate with AI"
+   - Generate new content without selecting text
+   - Enter a prompt and AI creates content at cursor position
+   - Perfect for brainstorming, writing assistance, or starting new notes

 ### Keyboard Shortcuts

 | Shortcut | Action |